multiply-org/sar-pre-processing/docs/paper.md

 # Summary

 The Sentinel-1 mission consists of two polar-orbiting satellites acquiring Synthetic Aperture Radar data (SAR) at C-band (frequency of 5.405 GHz) with a revisit time of 6 days.
-The SAR data is distributed free of charge via the Copernicus Open Access Hub (https://scihub.copernicus.eu/) by ESA and the European Commission.
+The SAR data is distributed free of charge via the Copernicus Open Access Hub (https://scihub.copernicus.eu/) by European Space Agency (ESA) and the European Commission.
 Large archives are also provided by Data and Information Access Services (DIAS) which serve the purpose to facilitate the access and use of Sentinel Data.
 Due to the specific imaging geometry of the radar system the acquired radar data contains different radiometric and geometric distortions.
 The radiometric quality is affected by spreading loss effect, the non-uniform antenna pattern, possible gain changes, saturation, and speckle noise.